 - 18 in the rest of the world.

-We came to an average value of 0.97 cents per point, though the value varied by the region.
-We removed both the highest and lowest number of each region to remove outliers.
+We came to an average value of 0.97 cents per point, though the value varied slightly by region.

 Transfer to airline partners: 1.04 CPP